mozilla-l10n/localizer-documentation/src/tools/pontoon/profile.md

 # Profile page

 The goal of the profile page in Pontoon is to provide a tool to showcase contributions, display useful contact information about the user, and help locale managers to organize and grow their communities.
-The profile page can be reached by clicking the avatar icon in the top right corner, and then clicking the profile picture in the dropdown menu, or by using the `/profile` URL (e.g. [pontoon.mozilla.org/profile](https://pontoon.mozilla.org/profile)).
+A user's personal profile page can be reached by clicking the avatar icon in the top right corner, and then clicking the profile picture in the dropdown menu, or by using the `/profile` URL (e.g. [pontoon.mozilla.org/profile](https://pontoon.mozilla.org/profile)).
+Users can also view others' personal profiles by clicking a user's profile picture wherever it appears, such as in the list of contributors for a team or project.

 The left column includes information about the user:
 * Profile picture and name.